cks2904/lairlab_kinova_bistable_structures/README.md

 ## Prerequisites

 ⚠️ **Important System Requirements**
-- This project was developed and tested on Ubuntu
+- This project was developed and tested on Ubuntu.
-- For RealSense camera compatibility, boot on Ubuntu kernel 6.08 is required
+- **Native Ubuntu Users**: For full RealSense camera compatibility, it is critical to boot into the **6.08-generic** kernel.
+The camera drivers have been found to be most stable on this specific version.
-- Other operating systems may work with Docker but are not officially tested
+- Other operating systems may work with Docker but are not officially tested.

 ### Software Requirements ✅
 - Docker (v20.10 or higher)